Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Simulation calibration

 \section{Simulation calibration}

 We use the off-resonance data to evaluate corrections to the simulation by comparing experimental data with simulated distributions.
 The off-resonance data are collected 60\mev below the $\FourS$ resonance energy, where $\epem$ collisions produce all processes except for $\BBbar$ pair production.
-There are two types of discrepancies found between the experimental data and the simulation: the number of background events, and the shape of the event kinematic and topology variables.
+There are two types of discrepancy found between the experimental data and the simulation: the number of background events, and the shape of the event kinematic and topology variables.
 For the former, we derive the ratios between the off-resonance data and simulation for each ALP mass range as weights, which are then applied to both the off-resonance and on-resonance continuum simulations.
 For the latter, we adopt a data-driven method~\cite{Martschei:2012pr}.
 A BDT classifier is trained to distinguish the differences between the off-resonance data and simulation, using the same variables applied for continuum suppression.
-A correction $w(i) = p(i)/(1-p(i))$ is derived for each simulated event $i$ from the classifier output $p(i)$, where $0<p(i)<1$, and applied as a ``continuum shape correction'' weight.
+Given the BDT output $p(i) $ with $0<p(i)<1$ for each simulation event $i$, we calculate the weight $w(i) = p(i)/(1-p(i))$, which is then applied as a ``continuum shape correction'' factor.
+This procedure gives greater importance to simulated events that most closely resemble the real data, improving the agreement between the weighted simulated and experimental distributions.
+Reweighting based on the off-resonance data enhances the simulated two-photon invariant mass distribution, which then matches the experimental distribution within statistical uncertainty.
 The resulting on-resonance $\Mgg$ distributions for low and high ALP mass regions in the $\Bp\ra\Kp\ap$ decay are shown in Fig.~\ref{fig:Mgg}.